Ibrahimhass/FaceAware/README.md

 <img src="https://raw.githubusercontent.com/BeauNouvelle/FaceAware/master/Images/avatarExample.png" width=50%>

+Updated version of now read only library [FaceAware](https://github.com/BeauNouvelle/FaceAware).

-Sometimes the aspect ratios of images we need to work with don't quite fit within the confines of our UIImageViews.
+Sometimes the aspect ratios of images we need to work with don't quite fit within the confines of our UIImageViews / NSImageViews.

-In most cases we can use AspectFill to fit the image to the bounds of a UIImageView without stretching or leaving whitespace, however when it comes to photos of people, it's quite often to have the faces cropped out if they're not perfectly centered.
+In most cases we can use AspectFill to fit the image to the bounds of a UIImageView / NSImageView without stretching or leaving whitespace, however when it comes to photos of people, it's quite often to have the faces cropped out if they're not perfectly centered.

 This is where FaceAware comes in.
 It will analyse an image either through `UIImageView`'s `image` property, or one you set using one of the built in functions and focus in on any faces it can find within.